gitcompu/pcbwork/PHH_IOExpander.md

 # MCP23017 I/O expander board
 This board designed to act as I/O expander for uP.
 The concept is simple.
 The MCP23017 receives instructions from uP over I2C line and has got two 8 bit register that map to two 8-bit port pins.
 The ports can either act as either Output or Input.
 Chip MCP23017 is verstile whose ports in input mode can either be made pull up or pull down or none.
 At the same time it can be configured to generate interrupt on change in logic state or wither rising /falling edge of any of the ports .
+Note that 23017 is a versatile chip with many features and this board is configured to use few of them.

 ## Caution
   - Never connect RPi header (14 pin - left side) as well as 3V/5V-I2C header (6 pin - right side) at the same time.
   - Never plugin Trinket M0 in the Trinket header when board is operating at 5V